mstksg/inCode/copy/entries/faking-adts-and-gadts.md

           }
 ```

-The main difference here is that to work with our `[a]` as if it were `[Int]`,
+To work with our `[a]` as if it were `[Int]`, we have to map the coercion
-we have to map the coercion function over it that our `Leibniz a Int` gave us.
+function over it that our `Leibniz a Int` gave us.
+Admittedly, this naive way
-Admittedly, this naive way adds a runtime cost of copying the array.
-But we
+adds a runtime cost of copying the array.
+But we could be more creative with
-could be more creative with finding the minimum and maximum in this way in
+finding the minimum and maximum in this way in constant space and no extra
-constant space and no extra allocations.
+allocations.

 And, if we wanted to outsource this to the javascript FFI, remember that
 javascript doesn't quite have sum types, so we can create a quick visitor: